Photo by Gabriel Jorby. CC BY-ND 2.0

 In the U.S., government agencies can compel any U.S. communications provider to disclose information about their users — of course, this includes Google.
 These requests usually take the form of a subpoena, court order, or search warrant, compelling a company to provide data to the requesting agency.

 According to Google's data transparency report, the company receives more law enforcement requests with each passing year.
-In 2020 Google received 78,591 U.S. government requests for user data from 168,663 accounts.
-In roughly 82% of those requests the company provided data.
-We can see that Google doesn’t cooperate as nicely with most countries, and Google reports they almost never comply with some countries (e.g., Turkey).
+In 2022, Google received 111,608 U.S. government requests for user data from 207,360 accounts.
+In roughly 84% of those requests, the company provided data.
+We can see that Google doesn’t cooperate as nicely with most countries, and Google reports that it almost never complies with some countries’ requests (e.g., Turkey).

 A simple subpoena can yield valuable data about the user’s account.
 This data may include the user’s IP addresses and the times they are logged in.
 This can be used for a rough estimation of a user’s location and patterns of movement.

-The content of a user’s account (e.g., a message in an email, or the content of Google Docs) usually requires a search warrant with a higher threshold to demonstrate to a court that a data request is relevant to their investigation.
+The content of a user’s account (e.g., a message in an email, or the text of a Google Doc) usually requires a search warrant with a higher threshold to demonstrate to a court that a data request is relevant to an investigation.
 Investigators may also issue preservation requests, requiring the company to retain certain types of user data for investigative purposes.

-The company says that when they receive a warrant for content within a user’s account, their legal team sometimes receives data requests that are "so vague and broad” that they’ll work with investigators to narrow a warrant or ask a judge to amend it.
-This helps the company to constrain any disclosure of user data.
+The company says that when it receives a warrant for content within a user’s account, the requests are sometimes "so vague and broad” that its legal team will work with investigators to narrow a warrant or ask a judge to amend it.
+This helps the company to curb any disclosure of user data.

 The short version: if it’s in your account and Google can read it, it’s also subject to request from government agencies.